Fun, Free, and Almost Free Things to do in Canberra

 National Arboretum

 The National Arboretum is home to 44,000 trees and plenty of open space to enjoy.
-Walk, run, ride or even drive around this enormous site and enjoy the numerous forest plantings, with some really unique plant species.
+Walk, run, ride or even drive around this enormous site and enjoy the many forest plantings, with some unique plant species.
 See how many of the quirky sculptures you can find or head to one of the lookouts for spectacular views of the Canberra landscape.

 Richard Moffatt’s Nest III on Dairy Farmers Hill